 - 1 tbsp chopped fresh chives

-- Heat a dutch oven or soup pot over medium heat.
-Add butter and melt until it foams.
+- Heat a dutch oven or other 6-quart pot over medium heat.
+Add butter and heat until it foams.
 Add onions, stir to coat in the fat, then cover.
-Sweat the onions over medium heat, stirring occasionally, until they are soft and translucent, 13-15 minutes.
+Sweat the onions over medium heat, stirring frequently, until they are soft and translucent, 13-15 minutes.

-- Add the corn kernels and rosemary sprig and enough water to barely cover the vegetables (mine took just over 3 cups).
+- Add the corn kernels, thyme sprig, salt, pepper, and enough water to barely cover the vegetables (we used 5 cups).
 Place the cobs on top.
 It’s okay if the cobs aren’t completely submerged (they float).

 - Increase the heat to high and bring the liquid to a boil.
-Then, reduce to medium low and simmer for 10-12 minutes, until the corn is soft and the rosemary is wilted.
+Then, reduce to medium low and simmer for 20 minutes, until the corn is soft and the thyme is wilted.

 - While the soup is simmering, prepare the gremolata.
-Finely chop the herbs and mince the basil.
-Place the herbs and basil in a small ramekin and stir.
+Finely chop the herbs and mince the garlic.
+Place the herbs and basil in a small bowl and stir until well combined.

-- Remove the soup from heat and fish out the corn cobs and rosemary sprig.
-Transfer the soup to a blender and add the lime juice, salt, and pepper.
-Blend to your desired consistency.
-Alternatively, use a stick blender in the pot.
-Taste for seasoning and add additional salt, pepper, or lime juice as needed.
+- Remove the soup from heat and fish out the corn cobs and thyme sprig.
+Puree in the pot using an immersion blender, or transfer to a blender and blend on high.
+Taste for seasoning and add additional salt and pepper as needed.

-- Ladle the finished soup into bowls and garnish with a few splashes of olive oil and ½ - ¾ tbsp of gremolata.
+- Ladle the finished soup into bowls and garnish with a tablespoon of extra virgin olive oil and 1 tbsp of gremolata.
 Serve immediately.